spinnaker/governance/rfc/halyard-lite.md

 ## Timeline

 * Spinnaker 1.19 (March 2020)
-  * An alpha version of Halyard Lite is released and is able to generate service configurations from the Halyard config.
+  * An alpha version of Halyard Lite is released along with documentation, and is able to generate service configurations from the Halyard config.
   * A simple Kustomize kustomization is released that can deploy Spinnaker to Kubernetes in simple cases.
 * Spinnaker 1.20 (May 2020)